Table of Contents

 Loop diuretics cause potassium depletion by the following mechanisms:

-- Increased distal delivery of sodium to the collecting duct results in increased tubular exchange of sodium for potassium with subsequent increased excretion of potassium resulting in hypokalemia.
+Increased distal delivery of sodium to the collecting duct results in an increased tubular exchange of sodium for potassium with subsequently increased excretion of potassium resulting in hypokalemia.

-- Diuretic-induced volume depletion stimulates mineralcorticoids (aldosterone) release from adrenal gland.
+Diuretic-induced volume depletion stimulates mineralocorticoids (aldosterone) release from the adrenal gland.
 Aldosterone increases the rate of potassium secretion by:

 - Directly increase the permeability of the luminal membrane to potassium.